reactivegio/lambda-incoming-webhook-teams-for-aws-sns-events/README.md

 ### Deploy
 Click deploy button to make the lambda executable

-### Creates an alarm using same sns hooked to lambda
+### Create an alarm using same sns hooked to lambda
 By simply engaging the sns also configured to trigger the lambda.